edumserrano/dotnet-guides/docs/guides/code-coverage.md

 - On the `/p:CoverletOutputFormat` argument the `%2` is as a comma separator.
 In powershell we have to do it like this as explained [here](https://github.com/coverlet-coverage/coverlet/blob/master/Documentation/MSBuildIntegration.md#note-for-powershell--azure-devops-users).

 - You **should** use an absolute directory for the `/p:MergeWith` argument.
 If you use a relative path then the path will be relative to each of csproj files for the test projects which means that when storing the code coverage results to merge from one test project to another the directory **might not be correct and cause an incorrect end result**.
 Unfortunately the docs example for [how to use merge with in msbuild does show the usage by using a relative path](https://github.com/coverlet-coverage/coverlet/blob/master/Documentation/Examples/MSBuild/MergeWith/HowTo.md). **Do not use relative directories** as shown in that example unless you know what you are doing.

+- the `m:1` is required to avoid erroneous results when merging the code coverage files.
+[As per documentation](https://github.com/coverlet-coverage/coverlet/blob/master/Documentation/Examples/MSBuild/MergeWith/HowTo.md):
+  >You can merge also running dotnet test and merge with single command from a solution file, but you need to ensure that tests will run sequentially(-m:1).
+This slow down testing but avoid invalid coverage result.

+- the `logger` flag is only needed if you need to upload the `.trx` files with the test results to your CI system so that you can have a more detailed report on the results of the tests.

 ## Include or exclude results from code coverage